 When it comes to flavor, APA is often described as having a vibrant and refreshing taste.
-It is not as as an (India Pale Ale), which makes it more approachable for those who may not be fans of strong hop bitterness.
+It is not as bitter as an IPA (India Pale Ale), which makes it more approachable for those who may not be fans of strong hop bitterness.
 The hop character in an APA tends to be more moderate, focusing on providing floral, citrus, or piney notes rather than overwhelming bitterness.

 One of the key characteristics of an APA is its ability to maintain its flavor and quality over time.
 Unlike some other beer styles that may turn sour or lose their desirable flavors with age, an APA is more resilient.
-This is due to a combination of factors, including the use of that have preservative properties and a balanced malt profile that helps to preserve the beer's freshness.
+This is due to a combination of factors, including the use of hops that have preservative properties and a balanced malt profile that helps to preserve the beer's freshness.

 Speaking of malt, APA generally falls into the category of a malty, medium-bodied beer.
 It has a moderate caramel profile, which adds a touch of sweetness and complexity to the overall flavor.
 The malt backbone in an APA provides a solid foundation for the hops to shine, creating a harmonious balance between the two.